 Plymouth man charged with multiple tax crimes

-ST. PAUL, Minn. – The Minnesota Department of Revenue announced that the Hennepin County Attorney’s Office recently charged Jonathan David Hill, of Plymouth, with three felony counts of failing to file individual income tax returns and three felony counts of failing to pay income tax.
+ST. PAUL, Minn.– The Minnesota Department of Revenue announced that the Hennepin County Attorney’s Office recently charged Richard Adolph Dunn, of Plymouth, with six felony counts of failing to file income tax returns and four felony counts of failing to pay income tax.

-According to the complaint, Mr. Hill failed to file his state income tax returns and failed to pay state income tax for tax years 2016 through 2018.
-The complaint states that Mr. Hill earned enough income during those years to be required to file income tax returns and pay income tax in Minnesota.
-During an interview with investigators, the complaint states that Mr. Hill admitted that he knew of his obligation to file his individual income tax returns but failed to do so.
-The complaint alleges that Mr. Hill owes over $28,000 in income tax, penalties, and interest.
+According to the complaint, Mr. Dunn failed to file his state income tax returns for tax years 2014 through 2019, and failed to pay income tax for tax years 2016 through 2019.
+The complaint states that Mr. Dunn earned enough income during those years to be required to file income tax returns and pay income tax in Minnesota.
+According to the complaint, Mr. Dunn owes over $33,000 in income tax.

 Each tax-related felony charge carries a maximum penalty of five years in prison, a $10,000 fine, or both.
 Defendants are presumed innocent unless and until proven guilty.